-Bridget practices as a Consultant Solicitor and as an accredited collaborative family lawyer.
-She was admitted as a Solicitor in 1994 and as a member of the UK & Ireland LGBT Family Law Institute in 2019.
+Bridget practices as a consultant solicitor and as an accredited collaborative family lawyer.
+She was admitted as a solicitor in 1994 and as a member of the UK and Ireland LGBT Family Law Institute in 2019.
 Bridget specialises in the financial, property and pension aspects of family breakdown and family formation, queer or straight, including prenuptial and post nuptial agreements; divorce; civil partnership; and cohabitation.
 She has a national following as a champion of progressive LGBTQ legal reform and as an ally of trans and non-binary clients seeking specialist legal expertise.

 Paul is a commercial litigation associate at DWF, specialising in a range of commercial disputes including commercial contracts, shareholder matters, professional negligence claims and contentious trusts and probate.

 Netanya is an associate at Latham & Watkins in the derivatives and structured finance team.
 Netanya is also a co-chair and co-founder of the London Bisexual Network.

 Ewan works in the legal team at Warner Bros, specialising in television licensing and distribution, where he is also actively involved in the LGBT staff network.
 Prior to working at Warner Bros, Ewan worked both in-house and in private practice including at Olswang, the BBC and Linklaters.

 Helen Randall, a senior equity partner at Trowers & Hamlins LLP specialises in public procurement, local government and public and administrative law.
 She heads the TrowersIncludes D, E & I programme and chairs Stonewall Housing, a specialist accommodation and housing advice charity serving the LGBT+ community.